 Save the Children also benefits from PULSE, GSK’s skills based volunteering programme.
 In 2014, 18 employees are undertaking secondments with Save the Children offices globally, including in Peru, the Philippines, Kenya and the UK.

-Supporting life-saving innovation in the developing world
+Supporting life-saving innovation

 In June 2014, the second GSK and Save the Children $1 million Healthcare Innovation Award fund was launched.

 The purpose of the Award is to identify and reward innovations in healthcare that have proven to be successful in reducing child deaths in developing countries.
 In 2013, we received nearly 100 applications from 29 countries.